Leggi questo post in: Italiano

 Prepare the pattern

-Download the free Circle Skirt pattern from my Free Downloads page, print it at actual size or 100%, and join the two pages so that the markings line up.
+Download the free Circle Skirt pattern and print it at actual size or 100%, and join the two pages so that the markings line up.
 (You can find more info on how to print and assemble PDF patterns here.)

 Trim the left and top margins off of the pattern, then cut along the curve corresponding to the hip measurement.
 My daughter’s hips were 61 cm at the widest part, so I rounded up to 62 cm and cut along that line.